DepositsTeam/balance-sdk/README.md

 # Deposits Balance Web SDK
-The balance SDK is Deposits' plug and play user wallet for any system.
+The balance SDK is Deposits' plug and play money wallet for any system.

 ### Getting Started